IBM-Cloud/observability-teams/README.md

 - Activity Tracker is a service that allows only one instance per IBM Cloud region, this template does not create an Activity Tracker instance for you, it requires instead that you provide the name of an existing Activity Tracker instance.
 If you don't have one, follow these steps to create one: https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-provision

 - Follow the steps outlined in the [Kubernetes Service - Creating clusters](https://cloud.ibm.com/docs/containers?topic=containers-clusters) topic to create a Kubernetes cluster.
-You may create a Free cluster if you only intend on testing with the code in this repository.
+You should create a cluster in a VPC, as this template only supports VPC based clusters.
 Once the instance is created, **save** the cluster ID for quick reference and proceed to the steps described below.
 To obtain the cluster ID
     > Note: If you are using an existing cluster in which you have already deployed the monitoring agent, you must [import the configuration of the agent deployment into your Terraform state](#importing-an-existing-monitoring-agent-deployment-into-the-terraform-state), however please note that when you run a Terraform destroy the agent will be removed from the cluster.

     > Note: To obtain the cluster ID either use the CLI: `ibmcloud ks clusters` or the **[Kubernetes console](https://cloud.ibm.com/kubernetes/clusters) > <cluster_name> > Overview** page.